Frequently Asked Questions Expand All

 You feel physically safe in a healthy relationship, and you are comfortable just being yourself.
 You have other friends and hobbies or interests, and you can enjoy being together and spending some time apart.
 You and the other person both enjoy the relationship.

 An unhealthy relationship is one where you do not feel respected.
 You may feel the other person is not being honest with you.
-Unhealthy relationships also may include the following:
+Unhealthy relationships may also include

 In an unhealthy relationship, the other person may want to know where you are all the time.
 They may text or call you constantly, act jealous, or accuse you of flirting or cheating.
 They may criticize how you look, or tell you how to dress and act.
 They may use social media to spread information about you that is untrue or makes you feel uncomfortable.
 And they may act violently and threaten physical acts.

 If you are you wondering if your relationship is healthy, text LOVEIS to 22522 or call the National Teen Dating Abuse Helpline at 866-331-9474 to talk with a counselor.
-See the Resources section below for more details and ways to get help.
-You also can talk with your parents, your doctor, or any trusted adult who cares about your well-being.
+Read the Resources section below for more details and ways to get help.
+You can also talk with your parents, your doctor, or any trusted adult who cares about your well-being.